 Mental Illness Is More Common Than You May Think

 Oftentimes when people think about mental illness, they think about disorders like schizophrenia or bipolar disorders.
 Yet mental illness is more than these two disorders.
-Mental illness is a “disease that causes mild to severe disturbances in thought and/or behavior, resulting in an inability to cope with life’s ordinary demands and routines.”
+According to Mental Health America, “mental illnesses are brain-based conditions that affect thinking, emotions, and behaviors.”

 As such, mental illness affects many more people than just those 3.2 million in the U.S. with a diagnosis of schizophrenia.
 The truth of the matter is that anxiety and depression are the most common mental illnesses in the United States.
 These mental illnesses affect people of all ages and genders.

 Furthermore, even if a person isn’t formally diagnosed with an anxiety disorder or clinical depression, everybody is prone to some feelings of anxiety or depression at some point in their life.
 Therefore, I’m going to be looking at music therapy as a way of treating these common mental illnesses.

 But before I go into that more fully, I want you to know some facts about anxiety and depression.